About

 Smita Chakraborty

 In particular, the first project was to develop a string “shoving” model to describe collective effects in heavy-ion collisions in terms of string interactions within the Lund model.
 This is done by constructing the Lorentz transformation to a symmetric frame where two string pieces are in parallel planes to calculate the resulting pairwise force due to the space-time overlap.
 Considering all such pairs of string pieces in a collision, the resulting total momentum change on a string piece is calculated.
-There is ongoing work to implement this along with the rope hadronization model in PYTHIA8.
+There is ongoing work to implement this along with the rope hadronization model in Pythia8.

 Leif Gellersen

-Leif Gellersen is a postdoc and a former MCnetITN3 PhD student involved with the Pythia project.
+Leif Gellersen was a postdoc and a former MCnetITN3 PhD student involved with the Pythia project.
 His project involves the improvement of parton showers through correction with additional matrix elements.
 A first project was related to tuning of Monte Carlo event generators.
 Another project is the implementation of scale and scheme variations in UNLOPS merging, which are now implemented in Pythia 8.
 Further work is directed towards the implementation of matching and merging to higher orders and higher precision, which is anticipated to be of high relevance for future precision measurements, especially at electron positron colliders.
 Last but not least, he works on fixed colour parton showers with matrix element corrections within the DIRE parton shower, which will be of interest for studying interference effects between QCD, QED and dark photon signatures, and can be used in the context of event deconstruction.

 Harsh Shah